Finitistic dimensions over commutative DG-rings: Amplitude bounds on derived homomorphisms

-We now recall the definition of dualizing DG-modules which are the appropriate generalization of dualizing complexes to the DG-setting.
+This proves the first part of (i).
+For the second part, by applying \cref{lem:infcoreduction} and~\cite[Lemma 2.1]{Foxby} we obtain isomorphisms

+as required. \end{proof} At certain stages, we will assume that our commutative DG-ring $A$ admits a dualizing DG-module.
+Recall that $R\in\msf{D}(A)$ is a dualizing DG-module provided the following properties hold: \begin{itemize} \item[(i)] $R \in \msf{D}_\mrm{f}^+(A)$; \item[(ii)] the natural map $A \to \RHom_A(R,R)$ is an isomorphism; \item[(iii)] $\injdim_A(R) < \infty$. \end{itemize} We note that the shift of any dualizing DG-module is also a dualizing DG-module, and moreover if $A$ is local then dualizing DG-modules over $A$ are unique up to shift.
+Therefore, we say that $R$ is normalized if $\inf(R) = -\mrm{dim}(\mrm{H}^0(A))$.
 We refer the reader to~\cite{FIJ,YeDual} for more details.
-Fix a commutative noetherian DG-ring $A$.
-A DG-$A$-module $R$ is a dualizing DG-module over $A$ if it has the following properties: \begin{itemize} \item[(i)] $R \in \msf{D}_\mrm{f}^+(A)$; \item[(ii)] the natural map $A \to \RHom_A(R,R)$ is an isomorphism; \item[(iii)] $\injdim_A(R) < \infty$. \end{itemize} We note that the shift of any dualizing DG-module is also a dualizing DG-module, and moreover if $A$ is local then dualizing DG-modules over $A$ are unique up to shift.
-Therefore, we say that $R$ is normalized if $\inf(R) = -\mrm{dim}(\mrm{H}^0(A))$.